 While on the coast in Kenya, I went out to the beach with a bag to do a little collecting.
 NOTHING live, of course!
 I only collect empty shells that have washed up onto the beach.
 Well, this one type of shell caught my attention.
 The shell is some sort of spiral, and most pieces you find on the beach have broken in such a way that you have a small cupped shape with a bridge from one side to another, creating a large hole.
 Of course, everything with a hole can become a bead, so I collected several of these.

+It just so happened that, a couple months after returning, it was announced that the November challenge theme for the Beadweaving Emporium on 1000 Markets is "Beachcombing Memories."
 What a perfect use for these shells!
 I found a mix of beads to match the colors in the speckled shells, created 14 lengths of tubular peyote, and added a shell to the base of each.
 I used some wooden beads from South Africa to connect each tube to the small length of tubular herringbone.

 Two lengths of faux suede cord are strung through the tubular peyote, and tied off with two sliding knots to make the necklace fully adjustable.